kanchankapila/stock-mcp-suite/README.md

 > - External market/news APIs are *optional*.
 If keys are not provided, the server falls back to sample data under `server/sample-data`.
 > - "MCP-style": this repo implements an MCP-inspired tool server over HTTP/JSON with clearly declared tools and schemas.
 If you need strict **Model Context Protocol** (JSON-RPC over stdio/websocket), you can adapt `server/src/mcp/mcp-server.ts` which exposes a minimal MCP JSON-RPC tool surface.

+## Architecture

+- High-level diagram with components and data flow: `docs/architecture.md`
+- The diagram is rendered with Mermaid; many IDEs and GitHub previewers support it.

 ## Quick Start

 ### 1) Prereqs